dijonmusters/courses/README.md

 ### Registering a new account

 There is no need to create yet another account (and reuse that same password now that Lastpass is charging!), as Courses uses social sign on.
-This means you can use an existing GitHub, Google or Twitter.
+This means you can use your existing GitHub, Google or Twitter account.

 There is no need to enter credit card details for a free account, which will give you access to an impressively large, curated collection of free courses!